 Preview and context menu.
 In a standard GUI, a context menu reveals the capabilities of an object.
 With tool fingers, we can use a different part of the finger to reveal a finger's function.
 For example, consider the case where each finger-tip is assigned a tool.
-When that finger's knuckle is placed on an empty part of the surface, a preview of the finger's tool appears (Figure 8a).
-Alternately, a tool palette could be displayed around the finger's knuckle, and a new tool chosen by moving the knuckle over one of the tool icons.
+When that finger's knuckle is placed on an empty part of the surface, a preview of the finger's tool appears (Fig. 8a).
+Alternately, a tool palette could be displayed around the finger's knuckle, and a new tool chosen by crossing over it with the knuckle.

 Finger clipboard.
 Similar to the above, a different part of the finger can assign content to that finger.
-Consider a multifinger clipboard, where a user can temporarily store and retrieve an object on a finger.
+Consider a multi-finger clipboard, where a user can temporarily store and retrieve an object on a finger.
 Placing a finger's knuckle atop a graphical object will assign that object to its fingertip (either copied or cut).
 Touching the surface with that finger now pastes that object onto the surface at that location.
 When used as a context tool (i.e., the knuckle is placed on an empty location), the clipboard contents associated with that fingertip is shown.